Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 3. Shutter

-You now need to think about your shutter.
-Work out how your camera is going to stop and let light in.
+Now it’s time to think about the shutter – how your camera is going to stop and let light in.
 Our shutter is simply a piece of wood that can be pushed aside and put back over the pinhole.
-Yours could be made from wood or from cardboard or whatever material you like as long as the material is light proof and it can be removed and secured back over the pinhole.
+Yours could be made from wood, cardboard; or any material you like as long as it is light-proof and can be removed and secured back over the pinhole.

 Image credit: Claire Gillo